jvera701/jvera701/README.md

 # Hi there, I am Jose, a passionate developer from Colombia

----
 ## About me:
 - :telescope: I’m a passionate full stack Software Engineer.

 - :zap: Currently I am learning Vue in my free time.
-I also try to solve some LeetCode problems just to warm up my brain.
+I also try to solve some LeetCode problems to practice algorithms and prepare myself for interviews.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-jvera701-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/jose-alejandro-vera/)